Skip to content

 How a digital adoption platform can improve the employee onboarding process

 A digital adoption platform (DAP) offers an alternative solution for this issue.
-DAPs like OnScreen provide the reference at the point of need and in the application.
+DAPs like OnScreen Guidance provide the reference at the point of need and in the application.
 With DAP, the guides that have been created by trainers or super users are easily accessible and quickly address the employee’s needs.

 And the coworker who would have had to help in this scenario?
 They can go about their business, uninterrupted.

-OnScreen is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity by empowering any user to become a subject matter expert.
-Schedule a demo to see how OnScreen can help optimize your enterprise software onboarding process.
+OnScreen Guidance is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity by empowering any user to become a subject matter expert.
+Schedule a demo to see how OnScreen Guidance can help optimize your enterprise software onboarding process.

 Got a learning problem to solve?